google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ```

 This code creates the block definitions, but it doesn't register the definitions with Blockly to make the blocks usable.
 We'll do that in `src/index.js`.
-Currently, we import `blocks` from the original sample file, `text.js`.
-Instead, we want to import the definitions we just added.
+Currently, the app imports `blocks` from the original sample file, `text.js`.
+Instead, it should import the definitions that were just added.
 Remove the original import:

 ```js
 // Remove this!